 Either someone offers a room in their house plus common space for a reduced price, or two people (sometimes more) team up to find a rental together.

 This is a great way to reduce costs, such as:

 It can allow you to live in a bigger house in a better neighbourhood.
 Plus, it’s likely you won’t all need to apply for the rental, so it saves time and energy on the formal application process and getting references.

-In my experience, if your home has enough space, you do your due diligence and make sure you have good boundaries and good communication, home sharing is an excellent choice.
+In my experience, if your home has enough space, you do your due diligence and ensure you have good boundaries and good communication, home sharing is an excellent choice.
 It does more than help your financial capabilities and housing options.
-Sharing a home can help with your social isolation and emotional wellbeing.
+Sharing a home can help with your social isolation and emotional well-being.
 We all need a support network after all.

 State and Federal governments across Australia provide some housing that is commonly referred to as government housing or public housing.

-These are usually 1,2 or 3 bedroom and are provided in order of need or what is called priority.
+These are usually 1,2 or 3 bedrooms and are provided in order of need or what is called priority.